 The mods themselves.

 There’s a variety of “Comprehensive overhaul” mods for Battletech.
-I’ve picked out 5 that are considered intersting and sorted them in ascending order of gameplay complexity.
+I’ve picked out 5 that I’ve played and found interesting.

 The Hyades Rim